 Students are admitted to the PTA program without discrimination regarding race, sexual orientation, age, creed, gender, marital status, religion, national origin, or disability.
 Applicants must meet College and program requirements for admission.
 Admission packets for the program are available in March of each year on the Wallace Campus in Dothan or accessed online through the program's Web page.
-Applicants will be ranked for admission based on grade point average, academic courses completed, and performance on the ATI Test of Essential Academic Skills, Version V (TEAS-V).
+Applicants will be ranked for admission based on grades earned in academic courses required for the program and scores earned on the ATI Test of Essential Academic Skills, Version V (TEAS-V).
 The applicant will incur the cost of the TEAS-V. Scores received on the TEAS-V are good for three years from the testing date.
+Additional points are awarded for previously earned Associates or higher degrees from regionally accredited institutions.
 Wallace Community College complies with The Americans with Disabilities Act of 1990.
 Students who have a disability and require accommodation in taking the TEAS-V examination should contact Disability Support Services on the Wallace Campus in Dothan.
 If accommodation is not requested in advance, on-site availability cannot be guaranteed.